Medically reviewed by Drugs.com. Last updated on Aug 11, 2020.

-IM: ~10 to 12.5 minutes; SubQ: 20 minutes
+IM: ~10 to 12.5 minutes.

 Duration of Action

-GI relaxation: IV: 9 to 25 minutes; IM: 12 to 32 minutes
+GI relaxation: IV: 9 to 25 minutes; IM: 12 to 32 minutes.

-IM (apparent): 26 to 45 minutes
+IM (apparent): 26 to 45 minutes.

 Use: Labeled Indications

-Hypoglycemia: Note: The American Diabetes Association (ADA) recommends that glucagon be prescribed for all diabetic patients at significant risk of severe hypoglycemia; caregivers or family members of these patients should be trained on how to administer glucagon (ADA 2015).
+Hypoglycemia: Note: The American Diabetes Association (ADA) recommends that glucagon be prescribed for all patients with diabetes at increased risk of level 2 hypoglycemia (<54 mg/dL); caregivers, school personnel, or family members of these patients should be trained on when and how to administer glucagon (ADA 2020).

 Limitations of use: Products not packaged with a syringe and diluent necessary for rapid preparation and administration during an emergency outside of a health care facility are not indicated for the emergency treatment of hypoglycemia.

-Diagnostic aid: Adults:
+Diagnostic aid: Radiologic examinations:

 Relaxation of stomach, duodenal bulb, duodenum, and small bowel:

-IM: 1 mg
+IM: 1 mg.